 The role of music in stress management

-Music can be a useful tool in relieving stress and can be used in several different ways.
+Music can be a useful tool in relieving stress.

 - “In My Time” by Yanni